apache/nuttx/boards/sim/sim/sim/README.txt

   Note that the binfs file system is mounted at /bin when the system starts up.

+vncserver

+  This a simple vnc server test configuration, Remmina is tested and recommended since there are some compatibility issues.
+By defualt SIM will be blocked at startup to wait client connection, if a client connected, then the fb example will launch.

 vpnkit

   This is a configuration with VPNKit support.
 See NETWORK-VPNKIT.txt.